blofroth/pipedream/src/README.md

 * UTF-8 input and output

 Non-goals:
-* Achieve any sort of feature completeness of the UNIX command equivalents
+* Achieve any sort of feature completeness with the UNIX command equivalents
 * Aim to solve any particular problem in the best way
 * Be appropriate to deploy in any environment where malicious users are present